Intermittent Fasting: Benefits, Trends, Spirituality And Dangers

 The hope is that intermittent fasting isn’t just a fad and that it has proven, lasting effects.
 Fasting research is on the rise.
 The hope is that more and more trials involving humans will be funded.

 The Dangers Of Intermittent Fasting

 Studies have shown that intermittent fasting if done incorrectly, can cause a person to have a net gain in weight.
 When you fast for a couple of days, and then binge on beer and pasta, chances are, you’ll do more harm than good.

 Intermittent fasting may increase insulin levels, put pancreatic cells at risk, cause unnecessary fatigue, and add to your belly fat.
 A new study suggests that intermittent fasting, while often producing positive results, can harm metabolic health and cause Metabolic Syndrome.

 When we have poor metabolic health or Metabolic Syndrome, we are at risk for heart disease, diabetes, and stroke.
 See your doctor to ensure that you have the proper levels of blood sugar, triglycerides, high-density lipoprotein, and blood pressure.

 When you conclude your fast, your body might be oversensitive to the foods you eat.
 Be aware of your allergies and eat only whole, natural, unprocessed foods, at least for several days.
 Hydration is the key.

 In all fasting, be careful about “starvation mode,” when your body starts to conserve energy by reducing the number of calories it burns.
 Starvation mode is something to avoid.
 It can cause your body to stop losing weight, and it will most often make you feel depressed, angry, lost, confused or worse.
 It might also have other negative effects.

 Just in case, notify a few friends before you fast.
 Texting a friend is quick and easy, “Hey, I’m fasting.
-If I die, I buried a treasure under a tree.
-The map is in my fridge.
-It’s all yours!”
+If I die, you can have my toaster!”